 2. You can use a sponge with car soap and water to gently remove those Love Bugs.
 Do not scrub too hard but try to remove them as this will cause scratches in the paint.

 3. I would recommend buying some bug and tar remover from the local auto parts store.
 The remover works great and helps to achieve the desired results quickly and easily.
 The next thing to use is dryer sheets or a towel.
 This is not ideal to use because it will leave scratches or marring.
 Along with the soap and water use the dryer sheets to remove the Love Bugs.

-4. Once all the Love Bugs are removed you need to apply wax to protect.
-I would recommend waxing your vehicle with a liquid wax with a high content of Carnauba.
+4. Once all the Love Bugs are removed you need to apply wax to protect them.
+I would recommend waxing your vehicle with a liquid wax with a high content of Carnauba or applying a sealant.
+The option is to have a ceramic coating installed.
 This will help you remove the Love Bugs the next time.

 What to do so the Love Bugs don’t damage the paint?